xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_vendor_experience/vendor_login_and_first_steps.md

 From the viewpoint of X-Cart 5 user access levels, a vendor user is an administrator with the role "Vendor".
 This means that vendors are allowed to log in to the store's back end, but have access only to a limited set of features (This is called a "Vendor area").

-After a vendor account has been registered (see {% link "Vendor registration" ref_SkW62BgH %}), the vendor can log in to their personal Vendor area using any user login form in the store.
+After a vendor account has been registered (see {% link "Vendor Registration" ref_SkW62BgH %}), the vendor can log in to their personal Vendor area using any user login form in the store.
 For example, they can use:

    * the regular Sign in/Sign up form for customers,
    * the URL for administrator users: `https://<your-domain>/<x-cart-5-directory>/admin.php?target=login`